-The most left hand tab involves the Event Table.
-For details refer to the Reference Manual, chapter 2.5.1 Method - Event Table.
+The most left hand tab involves the event table.
+For details refer to the "Clarity reference guide", chapter 2.5.1 Method - Event Table.

 Fig. 114: Event table

 Most KNAUER devices are equipped with outputs which can be controlled in the method by time or monitoring different statuses.
 That means, the digital outputs can be activated or deactivated e.g. at a desired run time or signal-level dependent.
 The digital outputs can be managed in the event table.